Ray Evernham

 Raymond Donald Evernham Jr. (born August 26, 1957) is an American consultant for Hendrick Companies, formerly an auto racing crew chief for Bill Davis Racing and Hendrick Motorsports, owner of his own team Evernham Motorsports from 2001 to 2010, and analyst for ESPN's NASCAR coverage.
 A three time Winston Cup Series Champion with driver Jeff Gordon, in 1999, Evernham won the NASCAR Winston Cup Illustrated "Person of the Year".
 Evernham was inducted to the NASCAR Hall of Fame, Class of 2018.
 Evernham was inducted into the Motorsports Hall of Fame of America in 2023.

 Evernham is the co-founder of the racing series Superstar Racing Experience (SRX).

 Racer

 Evernham was a modified racer.
 When he was 26 years old, he was hired by the International Race of Champions (IROC) as a chassis specialist.
 Drivers were impressed that he could translate what they were saying about the car's handling into technological adjustments.

-He crashed at Flemington Speedway in the middle of the 1991 season.
+Evernham crashed at Flemington Speedway in the middle of the 1991 season.
 He damaged his brain stem, which left depth perception impairment.
 He said, "When you wreck that bad, you don't remember anything about it."
 As a driver, he added, "I couldn't meet my own expectations, and that frustrated the hell out of me."
 His accident prompted officials to put foam blocks in the corners to lessen impacts.